mozilla-services/foxsec-tools/metrics/utils/Conventions.md

 ## Standard Fields

-It is highly recommended that each record contains the UTC data collection date, as the field `date`, formatted in iso style.
+It is highly recommended that each record contains the UTC data collection date, as the field `day`, formatted in iso style.
 (I.e. the output of `date --utc --iso`.)
 While the date is available in the file name, the Athena processing does not allow that to be referenced.

-If you're using a nested JSON format, the `date` field should be on the top level.
+If you're using a nested JSON format, the `day` field should be on the top level.
 (I.e. not nested.)

 ## S3 layout